WarmSaluters/mailmerge-js/README.md

 ```

 Setup will guide you through the process of setting up your MailMerge-JS environment.
-You will need an OpenAI API key and Google App credentials.
+To get the most out of this tool, you will need an OpenAI API key and Google App credentials.

-### Setting up OpenAI API Key

-This tool requires an OpenAI developer API key.
-You can sign up on [OpenAI's website](https://platform.openai.com/signup/).
-Get your API key from the [OpenAI API Keys page](https://platform.openai.com/api-keys).

 ### Setting up Google App Credentials